 Although there are ten NIH Institutes and/or Centers (IC), including the Office of AIDS Research, that have construction or modernization grant authority, in FY 2005 only two ICs had appropriated funds for extramural construction and have actively awarded construction grants over the past 5 years.
+FY 2005 was the last year of funding for extramual construction, prior to Recovery Act.
+All activites are completions of projects already begun.
 The National Center for Research Resources (NCRR) and the National Institute of Allergy and Infectious Diseases (NIAID) actively support the program through the issuance of grants and/or cooperative agreements (hereafter referred to as grants).